Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Risks of tax-loss harvesting

-The risks associated with crypto tax-loss harvesting that crypto investors should pay attention to:
+The risks associated with this strategy that crypto investors should pay attention to include:

 Lowering the crypto cost basis